EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 ### kaithem.resource

-This is both a namespace containing the API for [VirtualResources](vresources.html), and a dict-like object allowing you to access resources by module, resource tuple.
+A dict-like object allowing you to access resources by module, resource tuple.

 ### kaithem.mqtt